gautamdhameja/bigchaindb-tcr/readme.md

-# TCR BDB
+# BigchainDB - TCR

-A simple Token Curated Registry implementation based on BigchainDB.
+A simple Token Curated Registries implementation based on BigchainDB and JavaScript.